-Even though the externship is unpaid, you still need to trail, which is basically an interview and audition.
-I arrived for the trail with my knife kit and uniform.
-It was around noon and the restaurant was in the middle of lunch service.
-One of the sous chefs greeted me and showed me to the women’s locker room (which I realize now is an uncommon luxury).
-Once in uniform, I was assigned my first task.
-One of the line cooks set a few cases of broccoli rabe in front of me and demonstrated how to separate the leaves from, and trim the florets of each stalk.
-The executive chef arrived shortly after and greeted me with a smile and a handshake.
-That afternoon I peeled a couple cases of asparagus, and cleaned and trimmed a case of baby turnips.
+Even though if externship is unpaid, you still need to trail, which is basically an interview and audition.
+I arrived for my trail with my knife roll and uniform.
+It was around noon and the kitchen was in the middle of lunch service.
+A sous chef of the dark haired, thin framed, straight no-nonsense type, greeted me and showed me to the women’s locker room (a rare luxury I now understand).
+I emerged in my uniform and a line cook set a few cases of broccoli rabe in front of me.
+He demonstrated how to separate the leaves from, and trim the florets of each stalk.
+The executive chef arrived shortly after.
+He greeted me with a warm smile and a handshake and jumped into service.

-I also spent a lot of time helping the garde manger station during service.
-The station had a rotating door of externs, but all the cooks were really warm, and made me feel welcome whenever I was there.
-After about a month, I became pretty familiar with the plates and became more and more involved in service.
-By my last few weeks there, the cooks training me were hanging back to allow me to learn the station.
-After a while I started to get the hang of producing consistent plates, shucking oysters under pressure, and listening to the expediter and sous chef to call orders.
-Toward the end of service I would find myself working the station alone as the others made prep lists for the next day.
-As an extern, it was the perfect place to reinforce basic skills like knife work, speed, and consistency.
-It was also a good place to get exposure to working service at a restaurant that does a considerable amount of volume while making an effort to maintain a high level.
+I also spent a lot of time helping the garde manger station execute service.
+They had a rotating door of externs, but all the cooks were really warm, and made me feel welcome whenever I was there.
+After about a month, I knew all the dishes and became more and more involved in service.
+I started to get the hang of producing consistent plates, shucking oysters under pressure, and listening to the expediter and sous chef to call orders.
+Toward the end of service, I would find myself working the station alone as the others made their prep lists for the next day.
+As an extern, it was the perfect place to reinforce basic skills like knife work, speed, and consistency, and get exposure to working service at a restaurant that does a considerable amount of volume while making an effort to maintain a high level.
 As I neared graduation, I was offered an entry level position there.

-I probably would have transitioned happily from my externship to a job, but one of the instructors at school was recruiting for Dressler Restaurant in Brooklyn, and recommended me.
-It’s a small, alumnus-run restaurant producing was at a very high level, and I trailed there three times before making a decision.
-I had already made friends at Bar Boulud and enjoyed the camaraderie, but Dressler has a smaller tightly knit team that works so well together they barely have to speak during service.
-So this evening I go by Bar Boulud to deliver my news.
+I probably would have transitioned happily from my externship to a job, but one of the instructors at school was recruiting for an alumni-run restaurant making beautiful food in Brooklyn, and recommended me.
+I trailed there three times before making a decision.
+I’ve already made friends at the externship and enjoy the camaraderie, but the Brooklyn joint has a smaller tightly knit team that works so well together they barely have to speak during service.
+So this evening I head to the Upper West Side to decline their offer in person.
 Chef seems genuinely understanding, wishes me the best, and asks me to keep in touch.
-It’s the middle of dinner service, so I don’t want to linger too long.
+It’s the middle of dinner service, so I don’t linger too long.
 I briefly say goodbye to my new friends at garde manger and pastry, but I hope it’s not goodbye for good.